iplayfast/GearWorkBench/README.md

 2. Select **GearWorkbench** from the Workbench dropdown menu
 3. Click the **Create Spur Gear** icon in the toolbar
 4. A parametric spur gear will be created with default values
+5. Adjust the values to create the perfect gear for your needs
+6. delete the parameters.
+Your gear is now locked, (other then normal freecad operations).

 ![Spur Gear Icon](icons/spurGear.svg)